KMXB

 KMXB (94.1 FM, "Mix 94-1") is a commercial radio station licensed to Henderson, Nevada, and serving the Las Vegas radio market.
-KMXB airs a hot adult contemporary radio format and is owned by Audacy, Inc. The station's studios and offices are located in the unincorporated Clark County community of Spring Valley, while its transmitter is atop Black Mountain in Henderson.
+KMXB airs a hot adult contemporary radio format and is owned by Audacy, Inc. The station's studios and offices are located in the unincorporated Clark County community of Spring Valley, while its transmitter is atop an unnamed peak commonly mistaken for Black Mountain, part of the same McCullough Range.

 KMXB broadcasts in the HD Radio format.
 Its HD2 subchannel carries Channel Q, an Audacy format of LGBTQ talk and EDM dance music.
 The HD3 subchannel carries a talk format branded as "101.5 K-Dawn", which serves as the continuation of the programming of the former KDWN and the originating station for translator station K268CS (101.5).

 History

 The station signed on the air on February 10, 1971.
 KXTZ was a beautiful music station from 1971 until 1994.
 The call sign spelled out the moniker "Ecstasy".
 KXTZ beat the market's easy listening music competitor KEER-FM 97.1, forcing that station to switch formats in 1984.

 In 1994, KXTZ switched formats.
 It changed first to soft adult contemporary music and then to urban AC.
-In the mid 1990s, the call sign was switched from KXTZ to KJMZ.
+In the mid-1990s, the call sign was switched from KXTZ to KJMZ.
 The station was known as "94.1 - Jamz".
 In April 1996, KJMZ became KMXB ("Mix 94.1").
 The first song played on KMXB was Nirvana's "Come As You Are."
 In 1998, KMXB was acquired by Infinity Broadcasting, which later merged with CBS Radio.

 In 1999, KMXB's morning drive time show, "Mark and Mercedes in the Morning", appeared on an episode of Everybody Loves Raymond, a popular TV sitcom.
 "Mark and Mercedes in the Morning," celebrated their 10-year anniversary in 2007.
+In December 2007, "Mark and Mercedes in the Morning" scored the first post-rehab interview with Lindsay Lohan in a contest where listeners had to get celebrities to call in for Hannah Montana tickets.

 On February 2, 2017, CBS Radio announced it would merge with Entercom.
 The merger was approved on November 9, 2017, and was consummated on November 17.

-In December 2007, KMXB's "Mark & Mercedes in the Morning" scored the first post-rehab interview with Lindsay Lohan in a contest where listeners had to get celebrities to call in for Hannah Montana tickets.